Skip to main content

 Amyloidosis often affects the heart, so if your doctor suspects you have this disorder, an echocardiogram (ECHO) may be done.

 This test is an ultrasound of the heart.
 It uses sound waves to look at the heart muscle and see how well it’s working.
-The echocardiogram can see if the heart size is normal and if it is pumping normally.
+The echocardiogram can see if your heart size is normal and if it is pumping normally.
 It also is helpful if amyloid is suspected because amyloid in the heart muscle looks different from normal heart muscle.

 Diagnosing multiple myeloma

-Either a plasma cell tumor (proven by biopsy) OR at least 10% plasma cells in the bone marrow, AND
+Either a plasma cell tumor (proven by biopsy) OR at least 10% plasma cells in the bone marrow, AND at least one of the following:

 • High blood calcium level